georgiee/origami/LOG.md

 + floating round errors: distanceToPlane(vertex) is not always 0 event if the vertex is on the plane
 + Create your own polygon list class and make the most basic function (containsIndex to find a vertex) returning wrong results
-+ I read this down the rabbit hole: Plane with normal and cosntant is called http://mathworld.wolfram.com/HessianNormalForm.html
++ I read this down the rabbit hole: Plane with normal and cosntant is called [Hessian Normal][hessian-normal]
 + `if(index)` bite me as index could and should be zero and this test was intended as an undefined test 🤦‍♀️